castillocarlosr/data-structures-and-algorithms/Data-Structures/README.md

 # Data Structure Implementations

-Contained here is an accumulation of different Data Structure and Algorithm implementations.
+Contained here is an accumulation of different Data Structures and Algorithm implementations.

 ## Table of Contents